odros/amlo/README.md

 - Santiago Sordo (odros@hotmail.com)

 ### Statement of contributions
-All contributors have equally participated in planning, designing, implementing and debugging the contents of this repository.
+All contributors have equally participated in planning, designing, implementing and debugging the contents of this repository and the repository itself.